Battle of White Mountain

-The Battle of White Mountain (Bitva na Bílé hoře; Schlacht am Weißen Berg) was fought on 8 November 1620 in the early stages of the Thirty Years' War.
-An army of 21,000 Bohemians and mercenaries under Christian of Anhalt was defeated by 23,000 men of the combined armies of Ferdinand II, Holy Roman Emperor, led by Charles Bonaventure de Longueval, Count of Bucquoy, and the German Catholic League led by Johann Tserclaes, later Count of Tilly, at Bílá Hora ("White Mountain") near Prague.
-Imperial forces entered Prague on 9 November and King Frederick I of Bohemia fled into Silesia.
+The Battle of White Mountain (Note: Bitva na Bílé hoře; Schlacht am Weißen Berg) was fought on 8 November 1620 outside Prague in the early stages of the Thirty Years' War.
+An army backing Frederick V led by Christian of Anhalt was defeated by forces supporting his rival Ferdinand II, Holy Roman Emperor, under Bucquoy and Count Tilly.

+Imperial forces entered Prague on 9 November and Frederick fled into Silesia.

 Prelude

 In the early 17th century, most of the Bohemian estates, although under the dominion of the predominantly Catholic Holy Roman Empire, had large Protestant populations, and had been granted rights and protections allowing them varying degrees of religious and political freedom.

 In 1617, as the health of Emperor Matthias deteriorated, his cousin Ferdinand – a devout Catholic and proponent of the Counter-Reformation – was named his successor as Holy Roman Emperor and King of Bohemia.
 This led to deep consternation among many Bohemian Protestants, who feared not only the loss of their properties, but also of their traditional semi-autonomy, under which many of the estates had separate, individual constitutions governing their relationship with the Empire, and where the king was elected by the local leaders.

-Ferdinand (who would become Emperor Ferdinand II following Matthias' death in 1619) saw Protestantism as inimical to the Empire, and wanted to impose absolutist rule on Bohemia while encouraging conversion to the Catholic faith.
+Ferdinand (who would become Emperor Ferdinand II following Matthias's death in 1619) saw Protestantism as inimical to the Empire, and wanted to impose absolutist rule on Bohemia while encouraging conversion to the Catholic faith.
 He also hoped to reclaim church properties which had been seized by Protestants at the start of the Reformation decades earlier.

 Particularly galling to Protestants were perceived violations of Emperor Rudolf II's 1609 Letter of Majesty, which had ensured religious freedom throughout Bohemia.
 In May 1618, wanting to air their grievances over this and other issues, a group of Bohemian noblemen met representatives of the Emperor at the royal castle in Prague; the meeting ended with two of the representatives and their scribe being thrown out a high window and seriously injured.
 This incident, known as the Third Defenestration of Prague, triggered the Bohemian Revolt.

 In November 1619, Elector Palatine Frederick V, who like many of the rebels was a Calvinist, was chosen as King of Bohemia by the Bohemian Electorate.